MicrosoftDocs/MIMDocs/MIMDocs/migrate-entra-id.md

 ## Making groups available to AD-based applications
 Managing on-premises applications with Active Directory groups that are provisioned from and managed in the cloud used can now be accomplished with Microsoft Entra cloud sync.
 Now Microsoft Entra cloud sync allows you to fully govern application assignments in AD while taking advantage of Microsoft Entra ID Governance features to control and remediate any access related requests.

-For more information, see [Govern on-premises Active Directory based apps (Kerberos) using Microsoft Entra ID Governance (Preview)](/entra/identity/hybrid/cloud-sync/govern-on-premises-groups).
+For more information, see [Govern on-premises Active Directory based apps (Kerberos) using Microsoft Entra ID Governance](/entra/identity/hybrid/cloud-sync/govern-on-premises-groups).

 ## Self-service scenarios